New Life

 Synopsis: a mysterious woman on the run and the resourceful fixer assigned to bring her in.
 Their two unique stories inextricably link, as the stakes of the pursuit rise to apocalyptic proportions.

 We start this with Jessica Murdock (Hayley Erin) walking outside.
 There’s blood on her face.
 She goes into her place, gets cleaned up quickly and changes.
 It is then we see two guys come in with guns.
-She found a ring in her partner’s drawer, hidden.
+She found a ring in her partner’s drawer, hidden inside a sock.
 She takes it with her and sneaks into the back of a pickup truck to hitch a ride to get away.

-The other story follows Elsa Gray (Walger), who is the fixer.
+The other story then shifts and follows Elsa Gray (Walger), who is the fixer.
 The leader of the team is Raymond Reed (Amendola).
 They believe that Jessica has a new form of Ebola and they’re trying to prevent an outbreak.
 In the makeshift command center is a team of programmers.
-One of which who works with Elsa is Vince Harding (Jeb Berrier).
-These two banter back and forth.
+One of them, who works with Elsa, is Vince Harding (Jeb Berrier).
+These two banter back and forth, showing they have history.
 Something that we learn is that Elsa has ALS and is struggling with coming to terms.

 Now that I’ve gotten that out of the way, let me delve into things deeper.
 The first is that this feels like the concept developed out of the COVID pandemic.
 We have this secret group that is trying to stop the spread of what Jessica has.
 They’re not revealing things to the public or even Elsa.
 She was selected for a couple of reasons.
 She is great at what she does, but she also has ALS, so if she ends up getting infected, she already has limited time in their eyes.
 I thought this reveal was a gut punch, as does our character for good reason.
 I like seeing the depths of how shady the organization is.
 They’re putting her at risk for humanity.

 The last thing then is I want to discuss Elsa and Jessica, since the concept is them being similar in what they’re dealing with.
 Elsa has ALS, which isn’t a death sentence.
-It is just that way for her way of life.
+It is just that way of life, she won’t be able to continue.
 There’s a powerful scene where she is confronted with if she’s considering suicide.
 She was also selected for this job because Raymond knew her diagnosis.
-Elsa is experiencing the early stages and struggles.
+Elsa is experiencing the early stages and struggles with using her limbs.
 Credit to Walger for her performance.
 Then on the other side, Jessica doesn’t know she is a carrier.
 She is just trying to survive.
-Her mortality to brought before her as time goes on and it is a difficult decision.
+Her mortality is brought before her as time goes on and it is a difficult decision.
 An interesting thing here, because Ian is dead and she’s on the run, she is starting a new life.
 There’s another way to look at the title as well.
+The other is Elsa is forced into a new one as well.

 Let’s then finish out the rest of the cast.
 Amendola is cast perfectly here as Raymond.
 He has a great balance of caring, but also being ruthless.
 He also gives information on a need-to-know basis which fits the character and their position.
 I like Berrier who helps to humanize Elsa more.
 She feels like a villain, but their interactions along with her reveals change that feeling.
 Berkshire, Moyer and Palmer are all good to help Jessica see there are decent people.
 George and the rest of the cast rounded this out for what was needed as well.

 All that is left then is filmmaking.
 I thought that how this was edited was interesting.
 We jump in to see that Jessica is on the run.
-We don’t know if she is a criminal or not.
+We don’t know if she is a criminal or if there is more to this.
 It is then through things that we see that it develops the characters which was good.
+This does a similar thing with Elsa, just humanizing her more as things get revealed.
 I thought that the cinematography and how they frame things was solid as well.
+The second watch made me realize they focus on different things with Jessica.
+It lingers just enough, signifying that what she is carrying is spread.
+It is also subtle.
 Something I wasn’t expecting were the effects.
 The look of those that were infected was interesting.
 It was creepy and I like the take on this type of ‘creature’.
 They do well there.
 I’d also say the blood we get and the aftermath of the changes was good.
 Other than that, the soundtrack fit what was needed.
+I liked the sound design with Elsa chatting with the command center.